 But you can also take steps to fend off holiday depression by prioritizing yourself and your health during the holiday season:

 - Schedule in some me-time.
 That may sound cliché, but it’s super important.
 You need to plan ahead and incorporate regular time to relax and restore yourself during the chaos of the holidays.
 What you do during that time is entirely up to you — choose something that’s calming to your soul.

 - Keep your expectations realistic.
 This may be the hardest part of the holiday season, and it’s a major contributor of holiday depression.
 Everywhere you look during November and December, you see images of perfection, from Hallmark movies to newspaper ads.
 But perfection is not the reality.
 Decide on a few traditions that are musts for your family, and then realize that perfection is not the object, joy is.
 Enjoy yourself and do what you want to do, not what others expect you to do.
 And allow your holidays to look a little different this year if that’s what you need to do to protect the health of your family.

 - Pace yourself.
 We talked about this above, but pick a few things you want to do this holiday season.
 It is impossible to do everything, and trying to do everything is one way to end up fatigued, overwhelmed and stressed.
 Know your limits — and create boundaries for yourself and others.
-It is perfectly fine to say no; 2020 has been a big year for everyone.
+It is perfectly fine to say no; the past couple of years have been a lot for everyone.

 - Get plenty of sleep.
 Ideally, you should be getting between seven and nine hours of sleep every day, year-round.
 But if you don’t usually, now’s the time to really prioritize your sleep.
 Set a consistent bedtime and wake time, and stick with it for best results.